Raspberry Almond Buttermilk Scones

 - Bake for 20-25 minutes or until lightly golden and cooked through.
 Remove from the oven and allow to cool for a few minutes as you make the glaze.

 Make ahead tip: Scones are best enjoyed right away, though leftover scones keep well at room temperature or in the refrigerator for 2 extra days.
-Unglazed scones freeze well, up to 3 months.
+Plain scones freeze well, up to 3 months.
 Thaw overnight in the refrigerator then heat up to your liking before glazing and enjoying.

 - It can be difficult to avoid smashing the raspberries as you work with the dough.
 That's OK!
 Handle the dough with care and always use floured hands and a floured work surface.